Skip to main content

 1. Call get_adcp_capabilities — see require_operator_auth: true and authorization_endpoint

 2. For each operator: a.
 Obtain operator’s credential (OAuth via authorization_endpoint, or API key out-of-band) b.
 Open a new session with the operator’s credential c.
-Call sync_accounts to set up each brand for this operator
+Call list_accounts to discover accounts visible to that credential

 {